Products sold in Ireland must be safe to use. Irish and EU law has protections to help make sure the products you buy are safe.

 - Withdraw it from the market by doing a recall

 If you have already bought an unsafe product you are entitled to a refund or a replacement.
 If possible, the company will contact you directly to tell you about the dangerous product.
 Alternatively, it will put adverts in the national media and display in-store notices to raise awareness about the recall.
-The CCPC holds details of product recalls.
+The CCPC has information on product recalls.

 Dangerous food and food supplements can be recalled by national food authorities.
 Details of the alert notifications and product recalls affecting the Irish market are provided by the Food Safety Authority of Ireland.
 Dangerous medicines, as well as medical devices and cosmetics, are usually recalled through the Health Products Regulatory Authority and the Department of Health.